Best Gap Wedges 2024

 Raw finish is no longer a standard offering

-The added spin we experienced in SM10 is likely down to individually cut TX9 grooves, which differ based on the loft or finish of the wedge.
-Additionally there is a micro-texture between the grooves to create more friction and more spin around the greens, which aids control.
+Because of the moved CG, there is now a lower launch and higher spin which, in testing, helped to improve the predictability and control while in play.
+This new model also benefits from increased groove life and improved play feel, with the added spin we experienced likely down to the cut TX9 grooves, which differ based on the loft or finish of the wedge.
+Additionally, there is a micro-texture between the grooves to create more friction and more spin around the greens, which aids control.

-Given the testing and performance we think the Titleist SM10 wedges have definitely progressed and improved from the SM9's.
-In a market space where you are already considered the industry leader, we think improving your product even a little deserves a lot of praise.
+Given the testing and performance, we think the Titleist SM10 wedges have definitely progressed and improved from the SM9s.
+Certainly, in a market place where you are already considered the industry leader, we think improving your product even a little deserves a lot of praise.

 Cleveland CBX 4 Zipcore Wedge